3c7/yaramanager/README.md

 - [x] Delete rules
 - [x] List rules
 - [ ] Search rules (and strings)
-- [ ] Cluster rules in ruleset
+- [ ] Cluster rules in rulesets
-- [ ] Enforce default set of meta fields
+- [ ] Enforce configurable default set of meta fields
 - [ ] Actually edit rules with `edit` command - currently only file changes are detected, but changes are not merged into the rule itself.
 - [ ] Implement rule export, backup and sharing possibilities
+- [ ] Add database migrations

 ## Installation
 **Currently not implemented, package is not published, yet.**